shravan-padakanti/scala-3/Parallel-Scan-(Prefix-Sum)-Operation.md

 * b0 = a0
 * bi = f(bi−1, ai) for 1 <= i <= N.
 ```
-We give a sequential definition of `scanLeft`:
+So based on this, we give a sequential definition of `scanLeft`:

 * take an array `inp`, an element `a0`, and binary operation `f`
 * write the output to array `out`, assuming `out.length >= inp.length + 1`